Let’s Make learning easier and more meaningful.

 NATIONAL CIVIL RIGHTS MUSEUM—MEMPHIS, TENNESSEE

 Historian Hasan Jeffries, Ph.D, and Toni worked together with Dr. Stephanie Shaw and the NCRM staff on exhibit script about the landmark museum at the Lorraine Motel.

 smithsonian institution traveling exhibition service

-Develop and script "Men of Change," a new exhibition celebrating African American men.
+Exhibit development, script editing, and digital copy for "Men of Change," a celebration of African American men.

 New Jersey state museum